ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/websub/Module.md

 Ballerina's WebSub subscriber service listener can be extended to introduce specific Webhooks.

 Instead of the single `onNotification` resource, you can introduce multiple resources to accept content delivery requests using specific subscriber services.
-These resources will correspond to the content delivery requests that will be delivered for a particular topic.
+These resources will correspond to the content delivery requests that will be delivered with respect to a particular topic.

 For example, assume a scenario in which you receive notifications either when an issue is opened or when an issue is closed by subscribing to a particular topic in an issue tracking system.
 With a custom subscriber service listener, which extends the generic WebSub subscriber service listener, you can allow two resources to accept content delivery requests (e.g., `onIssueOpened` and `onIssueClosed`) instead of the `onNotification` resource.